SotongDJ/CFP2-blg/README.md

 - User data is stored in the browser

   - This site uses the browser's local cache space to temporarily store the queue and episodes currently played by the user
   - Cannot transfer to other browsers or devices

 - Follow system dark mode settings
+- Able to switch to high contrast theme
 - Able to use Picture-in-picture mode control playback (Public BETA)

 ## Help